 Monthly Support Groups

 The Buddy’s Place Monthly Gathering group meets on the second Monday of each month to share a meal and work together on a creative, grief-related project.
 Note: You do not have to attend the 8-Week Session to attend Monthly Gatherings.
+All Monthly Gatherings are on hold, per public health guidance to reduce group activities and increase social distancing.

 Pillars Community Health clinical staff are also available to provide individual and family counseling for people of all ages who are grieving a death.